 Engaging Employees and Reducing Turnover

 Healthcare providers have a clear financial incentive to retain employees— it tends to be very costly to replace trained staff members.
 But reducing turnover is also a way to improve the patient experience.
 Why?
 High turnover rates disrupt the continuity of care.
 Engaged employees are more likely to perform well at work and remain in their roles over time to provide seamless care to patients.
+Allied health travel agencies specialize in helping allied health professionals, such as physical therapists, occupational therapists, speech-language pathologists, and other healthcare professionals, find travel jobs in different locations.
+Some of the services that allied health travel agencies may offer include job placement assistance, housing assistance, travel assistance, professional development and other perks and bonuses.

 Engaging employees and reducing turnover usually results from compensating employees fairly and providing them the support they need to do their jobs well.
 It’s also important to foster great performance and redirect subpar performance in an effective way.
 Consider the culture of your organization and the ways in which it’s either contributing to or taking away from engagement.